luchang59/ActivitySearchApp/README.md

 # ActivitySearchApp
 It is a mini react app which can help user to create and join activities.
 Just for fun!

+## IP
+Replace all the IP address in /activity/store/actions/activity.js file and /activity/store/reducers/user.js file into your own IP address
 ## Frontend:
 React-Native
 ### Install: